Exactly What You Need to Know to Become a Front End Developer in 2021

 Content Management Systems and E-commerce Platforms

 Almost every website out there is built on a content management system (CMS).
 (E-commerce platforms are a specific type of CMS.)
-The most popular CMS worldwide is WordPress, which is behind-the-scenes of millions of websites (including Skillcrush!)—almost 60% of websites that use a CMS use WordPress.
+The most popular CMS worldwide is WordPress, which is behind-the-scenes of millions of websites (including Skillcrush!).
+In fact, almost 60% of websites that use a CMS use WordPress.

 Testing and Debugging